Giovanni Martinelli (painter): Life

 Inexplicably ignored by biographers and art historians, Martinelli was long left in the shadows.
 As Luigi Lanzi suggested in his History of Painting in Italy in 1847, his works however deserve far more attention.
 On the 400th anniversary of his birth, the artist finally received the acknowledgement he merits; He was the subject, first, of a monographic volume containing various essays dedicated to aspects of his brilliant sacred and profane production, both on canvas and in frescoes, and, subsequently, of an exhibition organized by the Uffizi in his native town.

 Martinelli started his apprenticeship in the studio of Jacopo Ligozzi in Florence and stayed there until 1625.
 Little is known about his early days as an artist.
 It however seems he was relatively successful, considering that the Commander of the Order of Malta and late patron of Caravaggio, Fra Francesco Dell'Antella, commissioned him in 1622 a number of works (now lost) for the church of San Leonardo in Grosseto.

 Though there is no documented trace of the artist during the following ten years, he most likely sojourned in Rome, beginning a long and profitable period of study.
 There, he probably came into contact with the paintings of Caravaggio and the caraveggesque movement.
 This thesis is confirmed by the style Martinelli adopted in the altarpiece with the Miracle of the Mule today in the church of San Francesco at Pescia, Pistoia.
 Created in 1632, the painting demonstrates a profound adhesion to the Caravaggesque lesson in terms of naturalistic mastery and use of light.

 During all these years, Martinelli also painted allegories characterized by the prevailing influence of Orazio and Artemisia Gentileschi as well as the French Vouet and Valentin.
-The faces of the protagonists in the paintings of those years are rendered with exceptional clarity, of Caravaggesque derivation, and illuminated by extraordinarily clear, cold colour tones.
+The faces of the protagonists in the paintings of those years are rendered with clarity and illuminated by clear, cold colour tones.

 In 1636, Martinelli enrolled the Accademia del Disegno in Florence.
 Partly due to the influence of the works of Francesco Furini and Cesare Dandini, he then began to paint more complex allegories and to darken the range of colour tones.
 Although devoid of any chronological reference, the paintings made in this stylistic phase clearly distinct themselves from the ones created in the earlier periods.

 By 1638, Martinelli completed a series of frescoes for the Certosa del Galluzzo, near Florence.

 The artist died in 1659, leaving a significant work that deserves far more commend than it received.